 CPEC's significance for China is reflected by its inclusion in China's 13th five-year development plan (PwC, 2017b).
-CPEC projects are expected to provide several benefits to China: (a) a shorter and cheaper route by which China can conduct trade with South and West Asia, Middle East, Africa and Europe, (b) development of Western China to bring it at par with developed regions in Eastern and Southern parts of China, (c) utilization of extra human resource from Chinese public and private sector companies, particularly in the engineering and construction industries, and (d) development of stronger economic, cultural and political linkages with countries across the world.
+CPEC projects are expected to provide several benefits to China: (a) a shorter and cheaper route by which China can conduct trade with South and West Asia, Middle East, Africa and Europe, (b) development of Western China to bring it at par with developed regions in Eastern and Southern parts of China, (c) utilization of surplus capacity including human resources and technology from Chinese public and private sector companies owing to massive stimulus, the construction and eingeering sectors in China boomed since 2008, there is a surplus capacity of steel, cement, chemicals etc which China intends to consume, and (d) development of stronger economic, cultural and political linkages with countries across the world.
 For example, the actual sea route from Beijing to the Persian Gulf is about 12,900 kilometers long.
-In contrast, Gwadar Port in Pakistan is only 2,000 kilometers from China's Kashgar city (Ebrahim, 2015).
+In contrast, Gwadar Port in Pakistan is only 2,000 kilometers from China's Kashgar city while Kasghar is around 4,400 kilometers from Beijing (Ebrahim, 2015, Google, 2018).